DOWNLOAD The Auction Profit Blueprint

 Many people have a lot of demands on their time in the summer months, or they have more time to spend away from computers and devices.
 You need to choose events that they’ll want to make time for: events that will entertain the kids or help them have summer fun in the name of a great cause.
 Embrace the season and let the summer sun shine on your fundraising efforts.

-Planning is crucial for a successful summer fundraiser.
+Planning is crucial for a successful summertime fundraiser.
 Start by setting clear goals.
 What do you hope to achieve?
 How much money do you aim to raise?
 Having clear objectives will guide your planning process.

 Next, consider your audience.
 Who are you targeting?
 Families, young professionals, or perhaps the elderly?
 Understanding your audience will help you choose the right type of fundraiser.
 It will also guide your marketing efforts.